fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 Yes, for several years.
 The short story is that I started showing an aptitude for both the technical part of development and the social part.
-This combination is what usually is interesting for manager looking to promote developers to the principal level.
+This combination is what usually is interesting for managers looking to promote developers to the principal level.

 Once I got the role I am happy to say that a lot of the time I spent learning how to speak in front of people, present my ideas and of course,